Session 2

 Future greenhouse gas emissions will determine temperature rise.
 The objectives of 1.5°C and 2°C requires an urgent and dramatic decrease in emissions.

-Unburnable Fossil Fuels Reserves
+Unburnable Fossil Fuel Reserves

 Carbon Cycle